094459/newsletter-oss-projects/README.md

 **user-behavior-insights**

 [user-behavior-insights](https://aws-oss.beachgeek.co.uk/3yx) This repository contains the OpenSearch plugin for the User Behavior Insights (UBI) capability.
 This plugin facilitates persisting client-side events (e.g. item clicks, scroll depth) and OpenSearch queries for the purpose of analyzing the data to improve search relevance and user experience.(#200)

+**valkey-python-demo**

+[valkey-python-demo](https://aws-oss.beachgeek.co.uk/41k) provides some sample code that shows you how you can connect to a Valkey server using three different types of client.
+Existing Redis clients, the Valkey client, and the all new GLIDE client too.
+I put together a quick blog post on how I put this code together, so check it out - [Using Amazon Q Developer to update Valkey client code](https://aws-oss.beachgeek.co.uk/41m) (#202)

+**valkey-finch**

+[valkey-finch](https://aws-oss.beachgeek.co.uk/41n) is a quick recipe on how to run Valkey in a container using Finch.
+It did not work out of the box for me, and I had to figure out how to get it working.
+Now you can save yourself the trouble and check out this configuration.
+I also put a short blog on this, so check out [Getting started with Valkey and Finch](https://aws-oss.beachgeek.co.uk/40u) (#202)

 ### Developer Tools & DevOps